tencentyun/intlcloud-documents/product/计算/云服务器/操作指南/实例/创建实例_intl.md

 11) Confirm and launch

-- Specify number of instances, and click **Enable** to launch the CVM instances
+- Specify the number of instances you need, and click **Enable** to launch the CVM instances
-- After launching, you'll receive an internal message about instance name, public IP, private IP, login name, login password (if **Random Password** is chosen).
-You can log into and manage instances with these information.
+- After launching, you'll receive an internal message containing information including the instance name, public IP address, private IP address, login name, login password (if you chose **Random Password**).
+You can log in and manage instances with these information.